niccolozanotti/niccolozanotti/README.md

 ![Visitor Badge](https://visitor-badge.laobi.icu/badge?page_id=niccolozanotti)

-I'm a MSc Student in Artificial Intelligence 🧠 at University of Bologna with a Physics⚛️ background.
+I'm a MSc Student in Artificial Intelligence at University of Bologna with a Physics background.
 I am interested in climate science and in how to leverage AI-based tools to build better climate models.

 **Connect With Me**